Joker-Bat/todo-app/README.md

 # todo-app
-My first own project and design idea is also mines without watching any videos i created it on my own, Yes i did search on google but its my first project on my own
+This is  my  first project using (eh.javascript) and my individual design for a simple and  interactive to-do list

 ## Live Demo
 [Toto App](https://joker-bat.github.io/todo-app/)